 Our vineyards lie in Dry Creek Valley in the heart of Sonoma County, California.
 We believe in responsible agricultural practices such as minimizing the use of energy and water while building out our capacity of solar power.
-We use cover crops between our vine rows to create nutrition for the plants but also flowers who serve as a habitat for beneficial insects for pest control.
+We use cover crops between our vine rows to create nutrition for the plants but also flowers which serve as a habitat for beneficial insects for pest control.
 Feel free to to charge your EV when visiting our Tasting Room!

 Walk the vineyards with us and learn about grape growing and wine making, More information here.

 Our Cabernet Sauvignon comes from the lush, beautiful West Crest Estate.
 It is located on a ridge and rolling hills facing both west and south on the west side of Dry Creek Valley 300 feet above the valley floor.
 With the location and the morning fog we have a climate perfect for our Bordeaux style red wines.

 Our white grapes, Sauvignon Blanc, Chardonnay, and Viognier are grown in gravel loam soil on our creekside estate between our tasting room and Dry Creek in the south end of the valley.
 This is close to where Dry Creek joins Russian River and morning fog gives us cool mornings gradually yielding to the sun.